Cuban Street Food & Cuban Coffee

 For 1 peso you can have a tiny thimble full of sweet Cuban coffee called a Coffee Cubano, it is premixed and you only get around one mouthful but it is sweet and has one heck of a caffeine kick.

-Do you love international foods or traveling for food?
+Do you love international foods or travelling for food?
 Check out this article on We Travel for Food

 I am fascinated by international foods and in finding locations where the food is not the usual run of the mill tourist items – I have been exploring the world of micro-cuisine which has many definitions.
 If you are a foodie you may find this interesting.
 What is micro cuisine?